AdobeDocs/experience-manager-screens.en/help/user-guide/using-chrome-player-as-an-extension.md

 1. Rename the old folder with player files
 1. Extract the new zip in the same location as the old folder
 1. Launch Chrome and navigate to `chrome://extensions`
-1. Check the player icon and click refresh or reload button
+1. Check the player icon and select refresh or reload button